tuanio/tuanio/README.md

 #### In 2023, my aims are:
   - [ ] Graduated Data Science at IUH with **`excellent`** diploma 🤟
-  - [ ] Get the Master scholarship at Data Science, to go abroad 🥳
+  - [ ] Get the Data Science Master scholarship, to go abroad 🥳